 As most runners know, Achilles tendonitis is a common running injury.
 Whether you want to make sure that it doesn’t affect you, or if you want to know how to treat it, this article is for you!

 We’ll cover common causes and how long it takes to heal.
 Even better, we’ll cover how to prevent it, and treatment options.
 Plenty of other helpful tips are thrown in.

 By the end, you’ll know exactly what you need to do to keep your Achilles tendon feeling nice and healthy.

 What is Achilles Tendonitis?

 Let’s start with all the names.
 Achilles tendonitis also goes by tendonitis of the heel, Achilles tendinopathy, tendinitis, or tendinosis.
 No matter what name you use, it is an injury of the Achilles tendon, which connects the calf muscle to the heel bone.

 The tendon becomes inflamed, which causes pain and swelling symptoms.
-Achilles tendonitis is very common among runners and middle-aged people who only exercise on the weekends.
+Achilles tendonitis is very common among runners and middle-aged folks who only exercise on the weekends.

 What are Common Causes of Achilles Tendonitis?

 Achilles tendonitis occurs from repetitive or intense strain on the tendon.
 This band of tissue connects your calf muscles to your heel bone.
 The Achilles tendon is used when you walk, run, jump, or push up on your toes.

 Typically, Achilles tendonitis occurs because of overuse, which is often sports-related.
 If you run hard every day, it is going to put a lot of stress on this tendon.
 The condition can also develop due to degeneration, or wearing down with age and time.

 This means that if you’re a masters runner, you might be more susceptible to Achilles tendonitis because you use that tendon regularly and it is degenerating over time.
 You also could be more susceptible if you participate in several different sports that require lots of running and jumping.

 How Long Does Achilles Tendonitis Take to Heal?